ibiza240/MTGAHelper-Windows-Client/README.md

 2- Check that the `appsettings.json` file is present in the `%AppData%/MTGAHelper` directory.
 This file should be automatically created after a successful installation of the tracker.

-3- Try is to run the tracker from a command line window by running:
+3- Try to run the tracker from a command line window by running:

     dotnet "C:\Program Files (x86)\MTGAHelper\MTGAHelper Tracker\MTGAHelper.Tracker.dll"